ecssiah/last-ditch/Notes.md

 * Characters can move through each other
 * Camera controlled by WASD, character movement point/click
 * Wiring and plumbing in walls and floors, possibility of developing wireless
-* Lightning setup using transparent black overlays
+* Lighting setup using transparent black overlays

 ## Characters